chebfun/chebsite/docs/functions/chebfun/join.md

 ---
-title: """join"""
+title: "join"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """join"""
+function_name: "join"
-snippet: """Join together two or more CHEBFUN objects."""
+snippet: "Join together two or more CHEBFUN objects."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- JOIN   Join together two or more CHEBFUN objects.
+<pre class="help-text"> JOIN   Join together two or more CHEBFUN objects.
     F = JOIN(F1, F2, ...) joins together the CHEBFUN objects F1, F2, ..., to
     create a piecewise CHEBFUN F on a larger domain.
 F1, F2, ... must all have the same transposition state; the output F will have the same transposition